Newborn Symptoms

 Normal Sleep Patterns

-• Day/night confusion is common
+• Day/night confusion are common in the early weeks.

 Sleep Development